 Experience shows that the most important driver of currency trends is the interest rate differential of central banks.
-Many financial strategies attempt to capitalize on this knowledge, but the most basic and widespread strategy is the carry trade, see a shorter description of it here.
+Many financial strategies attempt to capitalize on this knowledge, but the most basic and widespread strategy is the currency carry trade.
 In this article we’ll take a look at the basic aspects of this strategy and in the end give you links to further reading.

 The carry of an asset is the return gained by holding it.
 For instance the carry on a Treasury bond is the interest received.
 The carry of a bar of gold held at a bank safe is negative, since the owner gains no positive return, but has to pay the bank a fee in return for the perceived security of the asset.
 Let us note that “carry” is unrelated to the speculative appreciation or loss on the asset value, but is merely the opportunity cost of owning the asset, positive or negative.
 In the case of currency trading, the carry is the interest return on the position as it rolls over to the next day.
 By shorting a currency with a low yield, and paying the negative but negligible carry return, and buying one with higher yield, the trader aims to make a profit which is then multiplied by leverage.
 The most popular pairs for carry trading are: NZD/JPY, USD/TRY, AUD/JPY, AUD/USD, EUR/JPY and BRL/USD.
 There are other, more volatile, less liquid pairs that are offered by various brokers, but the beginning trader can at first confine his activities to the most liquid ones above.